Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Methodology

 \subsection{Adaptive Filtering}

-To enforce these properties, we define an adaptive filtering operation with the goal of satisfying the constraints on the discrete filtered solution without the need for tunable parameters.
+To enforce these properties, we define an adaptive filtering operation with the goal of satisfying the constraints on the discrete filtered solution without the need for problem-dependent tunable parameters.
 The specific choice of filter is not particularly important as long as the filter meets the following criteria: \begin{itemize} \item The filter is dependent on a single free parameter $\zeta$ (i.e., $H(\mathbf{u}) = H(\mathbf{u}, \zeta)$). \item The filter is conservative (i.e., $\int_{\Omega_k}\widetilde{\mathbf{u}} (\mathbf{x})\ \mathrm{d}\mathbf{x} = \int_{\Omega_k}\mathbf{u} (\mathbf{x})\ \mathrm{d}\mathbf{x}$). \item There exists a minimum (or maximum) value of $\zeta$ such that the filter recovers the unfiltered solution (i.e., $\widetilde{\mathbf{u}}(\mathbf{x}) = \mathbf{u}(\mathbf{x})$). \item There exists a maximum (or minimum) value of $\zeta$ such that the filter recovers the mean mode (i.e., $\widetilde{\mathbf{u}}(\mathbf{x}) = \overline{\mathbf{u}}$). \end{itemize} The objective of the adaptive filter is to apply the minimum amount of filtering to the solution such that these constraints are met.
 We assume that for some arbitrary system, the discretization is chosen such that $\overline{\mathbf{u}}$ satisfies \cref{eq:pp_con,eq:mep_con}, an assumption that is explored in more detail in \cref{sec:implementation} for the specific systems in this work.
-From this assumption, it can be seen that there exists at least one value of $\zeta$ that recovers a filtered solution which exactly satisfies \cref{eq:pp_con,eq:mep_con}.
+From this assumption, it can be seen that there exists at least one value of $\zeta$ that recovers a filtered solution for which the constraints are satisfied exactly, i.e., \cref{eq:pp_con,eq:mep_con} are satisfied and at least one inequality becomes an equality.
 This value of $\zeta$ can be calculated through simple root-finding methods such as the bisection algorithm, and, in practice, is generally unique, although this is not guaranteed.

 In this work, a second-order exponential filter \citep{Glaubitz2017} is chosen, given by the filter function

 where $p_i$ is defined as the maximal order of the modal basis function $\psi_i(\mathbf{x})$.
 For this choice of filter, setting $\zeta = 0$ recovers the unfiltered solution and setting $\zeta = \infty$ recovers the mean mode, the latter of which can be approximated in a computational sense as $\zeta = \mathcal O \left(- \log ({\epsilon}) \right)$ for some value of machine precision $\epsilon$.
 With this formulation, we define the filter strength using the minimum value of $\zeta$ such that the solution abides by the positivity-preserving and discrete minimum entropy principle satisfying conditions, given by